starburstgem/starburst/README.md

 ## Roadmap

+* Targeting
+  * Announcements for non-logged-in users
+  * Announcement categories / locations
 * Installation
   * Installation script to reduce steps
 * Admin
   * Administrative interface for adding and editing announcements
-  * Target annoucements with operators other than `=` (ex. users created after a certain date)
+  * Target announcements with operators other than `=` (ex. users created after a certain date)
   * Stats on how many messages are unread, read, and dismissed
 * User
   * Archive of messages delivered to a particular user

 Please add suggestions to the Issues tab in GitHub.
+Feel free to tweet the author at <a href="http://twitter.com/coreyitguy/">coreyITguy</a>.

+## Contributors

+Thanks to <a href="https://github.com/jhenkens/">jhenkens</a> for fixes, performance improvements, and ideas for showing announcements to non-logged-in users.